The King's Body Guard

 Royal Garden Parties

 People from all sections of the community are invited to Royal Garden Parties, usually through organisations with lists on a prearranged quota (e.g. the Government, Armed Services, Diplomatic Corps, charities and societies) to ensure that a representative cross-section of the national life is invited.
 (For this reason individuals cannot apply for an invitation.)
 Invitations to Royal Garden Parties are sent out by the Lord Chamberlain on behalf of The Queen, all the arrangements are planned by the Lord Chamberlain's Office.
 Gentlemen wear morning dress, lounge suits or uniform; ladies wear afternoon dress (usually with hats).
 National dress can also be worn.
 Approximately 8,000 guests attend each Royal Garden Party, which takes place between 4.00 pm and 6.00 pm.
-The Queen and The Duke of Edinburgh, accompanied by other members of the Royal family, circulate among the guests after the National Anthem has been played.
+After the national anthem The King accompanied by members of the Royal family, circulate among the guests.

-Each member takes a different route and random presentations are made so that everyone has an equal opportunity to speak to The Queen and members of the Royal family.
 During the Royal Garden Parties, two military bands take turns to play a selection of music.
-The Queen and other members of the Royal family arrive at the royal tea tent, where they meet other guests.
+The King and other members of the Royal family arrive at the royal tea tent, where they meet other guests.
 In London, the Diplomatic Corps has its own tea tent, and in both London and Edinburgh there are tea tents for other guests.
 Tea and other refreshments are served (at a typical garden party, around 27,000 cups of tea, 20,000 sandwiches and 20,000 slices of cake are consumed), from a 408-feet long buffet.
 Some 400 waiting staff is involved in the serving.

-At approximately 6pm, The Queen and other members of the Royal family leave the garden, when the National Anthem is played to mark the end of the Royal Garden Party.
+At approximately 6pm, The King and other members of the Royal family leave the garden, when the National Anthem is played to mark the end of the Royal Garden Party.

 Edited from the Georgian Hotel Website - reception@georgianhousehotel.co.uk